 2. Strong authentication: There are many types of strong authentication, often requesting additional information following the successful entry of a username and password pair.
 So, the first thing to be said is that this does not stop credentials being tested to identify accounts for further probing, once the effort is known to be worthwhile.
 Mobile phones used to send one time codes can be spoofed and so on; enough information may have been picked up from a low security social media account to get the information to target a more valuable bank account.

 3. Are you human?
-One obvious way to catch out bad bots is to ask the user to prove they are humans.
+One obvious way to take measures for brute force prevention is to ask the user to prove they are humans.
 This is the aim of CAPTCHAs (Completely Automated Public Turing test to tell Computers and Humans Apart).
 They annoy some users who find them hard to interpret and, needless to say, workarounds have been developed.
 One of the bad bot activities described by OWASP is CAPTCHA Bypass (OAT-0091).
 There are also CAPTCHA farms, where completing the test posed by the CAPTCHA is outsourced to teams of low cost humans via sites on the dark web.

-4. IP blacklisting: Some bad bots use the same set of IP addresses over and over again and these can be blocked using network defences.
+4. IP blacklisting: Some bad bots use the same set of IP addresses over and over again and these can be blocked using network defenses in order to implement the prevention of brute force attacks.
 However, most bad bot operators are savvy to this and will constantly switch IP addresses and anyway, the short-term cloud instances that they buy to power their attacks will have variable IP addresses.
 It is hard to keep IP blacklists up to date so most bots would not be blocked in this way.

 5. Rate limiting: Checking for peaks in network traffic volume can be used to identify unusual behavior, such as might be caused by a credential cracking bot.
 However, just monitoring transaction rates alone is not enough to recognize a particular behavior and anyway, what’s the hurry?
 Attacks can be run over a period of hours or days.
 This may be necessary anyway to get around login limits.
 Such ‘low and slow’ attacks cannot be rate limited.

-6. Web application firewalls (WAF): WAFs are designed to protect web applications from being exploited due to the presence of common software vulnerabilities.
+6. Web application firewalls (WAF): Another brute force prevention technique is the use of WAFs.
+WAFs are designed to protect web applications from being exploited due to the presence of common software vulnerabilities.
 Most bots are not targeting vulnerabilities but aiming to mimic valid human behavior.
 This is certainly the case with account takeover bots.
 One exception is vulnerability scanning bots (OAT-14 in the OWASP handbook), but even these are mimicking the dynamic software scanning process that many organizations regularly carry across their web-facing applications.

-7. Direct bot detection and mitigation: With the 46% of all website visits now made by non-human bots, the issue has escalated to the point where specific mitigation makes sense.
+7. Direct bot detection and mitigation: With the 46% of all website visits now made by non-human bots, the issue has escalated to the point where specific mitigation in the quest of brute force prevention makes sense.
 The basis for this is to be able to distinguish bots from humans and then classify a bot in real time through techniques including behavioral analysis and digital fingerprinting.
 The need for specialist tools to achieve this has become more necessary with the increasing sophistication of bad bots.

 Account takeover is a necessary step for much online crime and espionage to succeed.
 Even if users can be persuaded to adopt better practices online, cleverer bots with ever more processing power behind them will be used to mimic login processes and either crack credentials or make use of stolen lists of users.
-The best way to prevent this is to identity bots at an early stage, understand their purpose and, if it their intent is bad, stop them in their tracks.
+The best way brute force prevention is is to identify bots at an early stage, understand their purpose and, if their intent is bad, stop them in their tracks.

 Quocirca is a research and analysis company with a primary focus on the European market.
 Quocirca produces free to market content aimed at IT decision makers and those that influence them in business of all sizes and public sector organizations.